Cape Verde: Crime

 Theft and burglary are common, especially in crowded environments such as marketplaces, festivals, and celebrations.
 Often the perpetrators of these crimes are gangs of street children.
 Murders are concentrated in the major population centres of Praia and Mindelo.

 Culture

-Cape Verdeans are a very musical people; The Chã das Caldeiras group is an example.
+Cape Verdeans are very musical people; this group from Chã das Caldeiras is an example.

-The culture of Cape Verde is characterised by a mixture of African and European elements, while the language and religion are of European origin, several other aspects as dance and music are a unique blend of the cultural heritage of the two different continents.
+The culture of Cape Verde is characterized by a mixture of African and European elements, while the language and religion are of European origin, several other aspects, such as dance and music, are a unique blend of the cultural heritage of the two different continents.

 Football games and church activities are typical sources of social interaction and entertainment.
 The traditional walk around the praça (town square) to meet friends is practised regularly in Cape Verdean towns.